yum72/jamcommerce/README.md

 # jamcommerce
 Jam-stack e-commerce site built with next.js and sanity.io

-#TODO:
+## To Do:
+- All products Home-Page (Done)
+- Single Product Page (Done)
 - categories
 - Header
 - Footer
 - Cart